The term “mommy pooch” is something many moms are familiar with. How to get rid of one is probably one of the most commonly asked questions I get.

 Of course, you should always have a chat with your doctor or physical therapist before beginning any exercises, especially soon after birth.

 Techniques to Help Fix the ”Mommy Pooch”

 You don’t have to cut sit-ups out of your life, you just have to know how to control IAP and minimize damage.
-However, if you are not 100% sure if you are doing it correctly, it is best to avoid it all together… as we talked about previously: doing it incorrectly will cause more harm than good.
+If you are not 100% sure if you are doing it correctly, it is best to avoid it all together… as we talked about previously.
+Doing it incorrectly will cause more harm than good.